motiz88/jsgrest/README.md

 (https://github.com/motiz88/jsgrest/search?utf8=%E2%9C%93&q=TODO) and not run in the main test suite.

 Please feel free to reach out in any way you like.
-Issue reports, requests, randoom thoughts and PRs are most welcome.
+Issue reports, requests, random thoughts and PRs are most welcome.

 # And hey...